AmirSavand/savage-gaming/README.md

 - List of weapon classes to choose from
 - Get weapons from selected class on spawn
 - Gain ammo of current class when picking up death pickup

+### Perks

+- List of perks to activate
+- Activate perks by ranking up